glenlakehoa/glenlake-elections/README.md

 # glenlake-elections
-Tracking the votes for the Glen Lake Board elections
+Tracking the votes for the Glenlake Upstate Homeowners Association, Inc Board elections

 Usage to add new election years: